benthomps8/tree-counting/README.md

 We also did not have to worry about part 107 certification, since we were working with a couple of supervisors that were certified, and our goal was not business related.
 We also did not have to worry about collecting data in private locations since we had full permission.

 ## Data Processing
 Once the imagery was collected, we compiled the images into an orthomosaic.
 We used Agisoft Metashape to align the photos, create a point cloud, and from there the orthophoto.
 Were we to redo the project, we would have first created a DEM from the point cloud, which would have resolved some of our issues.
 We also should have used ground control points for more accurate alignment.
+Here is the workflow to create our orthomosaics:

+  * Create new chunk in Agisoft Metashape
+  * Import the drone images
+  * Workflow -> Align Photos (medium accuracy) to generate sparse cloud
+  * Workflow -> Build Point Cloud
+  * Workflow -> Build DEM
+  * Workflow -> Build Orthomosaic

 Here are our two orthomosaics, one from the 2024 imagery and one from 2025:

 <img width="358" height="431" alt="image" src="https://github.com/user-attachments/assets/e36d9f12-bc41-45c6-b0a6-db336a3c387e" />